ArcInstitute/bqtools/README.md

 2. A sequencing record may contribute to multiple patterns occurences
 3. Providing multiple patterns will match records with `OR` logic (this is different behavior from `bqtools grep` default which uses `AND` logic when multiple patterns are provided)
 4. Regular expressions are supported and treated as a single pattern (e.g. `ACGT|TCGA` will return a single output row but match on both `ACGT` and `TCGA`).
+5. Invert is supported for counting patterns and will return the number of records a pattern does not occur in.

 ```bash
 # Count the number of occurences for each of three expressions